SumiSastri/dev-blogs/docs/auth/how-does-auth-work.md

 When you sign in, a session-cookie identifies you as a user and a Jot is dropped into the browser with OpenID as a gateway that is the equivalent of the additional proof - the driver's licence.

-If you request for a resource - in the form of an API call to an URL (unique resource locator) that identifies what you have requested for (consider this the parcel you want from the Post office with a tracking code to identify your resource from all the other resources in the digital warehouse of the world-wide-web) a matching service takes place.
+If you request for a resource - in the form of an API call to an URL (Unique Resource Locator) that identifies what you have requested for (consider this the parcel you want from the Post office with a tracking code to identify your resource from all the other resources in the digital warehouse of the world-wide-web) a matching service takes place.

 - Digitally does your email, password correspond with the data-store that holds your email and password?
 - Does the additional proof of the JWT bearer token verified by the third party OAuth and OpenID Connect grant you access to the URL requested - if yes, you can see the resource, if no you will not be authorised to receive the URL and the information it holds.